myadavin/eda.py/README.md

 Python module for Exploratory Data Analysis, which can be used for any data set

-This module has following sub functions for the data analysis
+This module has the following sub-functions for the data analysis

  1. Getting to know data
- 2. Data pre processing / missing data
+ 2. Data pre-processing / missing data
  3. Crosstable and data validation and visualization
  4. Logistic Regression on the data set
  5. KNN analysis